abhishek70007/Simple-Logistics-Load-Application/README.md

-# Simple Logistic Load Application
+# Simple Logistics Load Application

-The Simple Logistic Load Application is a logistics management system developed using Maven and Spring Boot.
+The Simple Logistics Load Application is a logistics management system developed using Maven and Spring Boot.
 It provides a user-friendly interface and a set of APIs for managing and tracking logistic loads.
 The application's APIs can be tested using Postman, and all data posted through the APIs are stored in a PostgreSQL database.

 ## Features